falcosecurity/event-generator/docs/event-generator_bench.md

 The number of EPS is controlled by the "--sleep" option: reduce the sleeping duration to increase the EPS.
 If the "--loop" option is set, the sleeping duration is halved on each round.
 The "--pid" option can be used to monitor the Falco process.
-The easiest way to get the PID is by appending the following snippet:
---pid $(ps -ef | awk '$8=="falco" {print $2}')

 N.B.:
 	- the Falco gRPC Output must be enabled to use this command
-	- also, you may need to increase the "outputs.rate" and "outputs.max_burst" values within the Falco configuration, otherwise EPS will be rate-limited by the throttling mechanism.
+	- "outputs.rate" and "outputs.max_burst" values within the Falco configuration must be increased, otherwise EPS will be rate-limited by the throttling mechanism

-Since not all actions can be used for benchmarking, only those actions matching the given regular expression are used.
+	- since not all actions can be used for benchmarking, only those actions matching the given regular expression are used

+One commmon way to use this command is as following:

+	event-generator bench "ChangeThreadNamespace|ReadSensitiveFileUntrusted" --loop --sleep 10ms --pid $(pidof -s falco)

 Warning: